-It is important to note that partial car insurance does not cover acts of vandalism, although, these weasels are such are vandals!
+It’s important to note that partial car insurance does not cover acts of vandalism, although, these weasels are such are vandals!

-In contrast to the third-party coverage, it protects against glass breakage, wild accidents and elemental damage such as storm, hail, lightning or flooding.
-Also against theft of the car or its parts.
+In contrast to the third-party coverage, it protects against glass breakage, wild accidents, and elemental damage such as storm, hail, lightning, or flooding.
+Also, against theft of the car or its parts.

-However, Kasko doesn’t cover cost for:
+However, Kasko doesn’t cover the cost for: